cablate/cablate/README.md

 I'm a engineer focused on full-stack development and AI Agent development, with rich practical experience.
 Throughout my career, I've participated in multiple projects while keeping up with emerging technology trends.

-- 🔭 Currently working on AI Dive
+- 🔭 Currently working on  Coding-With-AI and Agent-Knowledge
 - 🌱 Continuously learning about LLM applications and cutting-edge AI technologies
 - 💼 Engaged in full-stack and AI development
 - 👯 Looking for open source collaboration opportunities